IOTechSystems/xrt-examples/AzureSphere/README.md

 ##### Visual Studio Setup

 * Open Visual Studio and install Visual Studio Extensions for Azure Sphere
-* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant.
-This can be found by:

-`azsphere tenant list`

 From this point the Application can be built either from within the Visual Studio or via the Visual Studio Command Prompt.